amplience/dc-demostore-core/docs/DeepDive.md

 ![Shoppable Image](../media/component-shoppableImage-ai-focal-point.png)

-In this example, you can set the focal point to a detected brush in the image.
+In this example, you can set the focal point to a detected bench in the image.

 #### Hotspots